rixx/2018.djangocon.eu/sponsoring.md

 ### Why sponsor?

-* If you are making a product that is useful to Django developers, such as developer tools, hosting platforms or SaaS services, this is the **perfect marketing opportunity** for you.
-A booth at our conference will enable you to meet hundreds of potential customers of your product.
+* If you are making a product that is useful to Django developers, such as developer tools, hosting platforms or SaaS products, this is the **perfect marketing opportunity** for you.
+A booth at our conference will enable you to meet hundreds of potential customers for your product.

 * There is no better place to **recruit Django developers**.
 DjangoCon Europe is the largest single gathering of Django developers in the world.
 Sponsoring DjangoCon Europe will put you directly in front of your candidate pool,